AGOberfeld/AGOtools/README.md

 ### plotQuickPsy

-Takes a object produced by tidyQuickPsy and plots the resulting psychometric functions for each person separately.
+Takes an object produced by tidyQuickPsy and plots the resulting psychometric functions for each person separately.

 ```
 qp <- quickpsy(d = data,